alexdesousa/ayesql/README.md

 - Queries using fragments cannot use aliases defined in schemas, so the code becomes inconsistent.

-## Overview
+## Small Example

-Inspired on Clojure library [Yesql](https://github.com/krisajenkins/yesql), _AyeSQL_ tries to find a middle ground between those two approaches by:

-- Keeping the SQL in SQL files.
-- Generating Elixir functions for every query.
-- Having mandatory and optional named parameters.
-- Allowing query composability with ease.

-Using the previous query, we would create a SQL file with the following
+In AyeSQL, the equivalent would be to create an SQL file with the query e.g.
-contents:
+`queries.sql`:

 ```sql
 -- name: get_day_interval